'Yes we can' to 'Yes we scan', Obama returns to Berlin

 But the magic has gone, replaced by questions about Obama's failure to close the Guantanamo Bay military prison, his use of drones to kill al Qaeda militants and, above all, the "big brother" scanning of the Internet and communications that Europeans thought had ended with the Bush era.

-Many Germans still recall blanket surveillance under the communist Stasi secret police, and when news of Washington's covert spying program PRISM broke last week, the newspaper headline of choice was "Yes we scan".
+Many Germans still recall blanket surveillance under the communist Stasi secret police, and when news of Washington's covert spying programme Prism broke last week, the newspaper headline of choice was "Yes we scan".

-"He is still popular but not like he was," said Henning Riecke, who heads the transatlantic relations program at the German Council on Foreign Relations in Berlin.
+After a U.S.-Germany cyber meeting in Washington this week, Germany "noted its concern" about the Obama administration's surveillance programs, the two countries said in a joint statement released on Friday.

-"There's disappointment in Germany that he hasn't been able to close Guantanamo and there are concerns about his tactics in fighting terrorism.
-People have realized he's not a saint and he's not all-powerful."
+According to the statement, the administration stressed that the programs were designed to protect the United States and other countries from terrorist and other threats.

 ELECTION BOOST